edgelesssys/constellation/docs/docs/workflows/config.md

 ## Deleting an IAM configuration

-Created IAM configurations can be kept and reused for new clusters.
+You can keep created IAM configurations and reuse them for new clusters.
 Alternatively, you can also delete them if they aren't being used anymore.

 ### Prerequisites
 * [HashiCorp's Terraform](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform) is installed on your machine.